gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

   This is also a main principle in DDD, namely the ubiquitous language.
 - Good _exception handling_ uses unchecked exceptions and provides as much context as possible
-- In good _unit testing_ tests should be FIRST (Fast, Independent, Repeatable Self-validated, Timely) and should assert a single behaviour
+- Good _unit tests_ should be FIRST (Fast, Independent, Repeatable Self-validated, Timely) and should assert a single behaviour
 - Classes should comply to the _Single Responsibility Principle_
 - _Functions_ should do one thing and all statements should have the same level of abstraction
-- _pure functions_ should be preferred without side-effects
+- _pure functions_ without side-effects should be preferred
 - Functions should comply to the _Command Query Separation_ pattern.
 On the one hand functions returning something should have no side effects, on the other hand functions returning nothing have side effects
 - Keep your code _DRY_
 - Don't comment code, delete it - there is version control
 - Try to have good _boundaries_ in your codebase.
 Don't depend too much on 3rd party libs, hide them behind interfaces.
-This will make your code testable
+This will keep your code testable
 - Good _Data Abstractions_ enabled by encapsulation/information hiding will
-  preserve class invariants and will guarantee convenient and easy-to-use class APIs.
+  preserve class invariants and will guarantee convenient and comprehensible class APIs.

 These practices are timeless for all programmers - new and old.
 I keep finding myself giving these tips over and over to team members in pair programming